How to count cards in blackjack

 How to count cards

 A lot of players usually get scared when hearing about card counting.
+Especially if they’re just starting out learning how to play blackjack.
 They think they need to be some kind of mathematical geniuses to keep track of the cards.

 Thankfully to most of us, that’s not the case!
 The goal of counting is to know how many high cards are left in the shoe, as these are good for us players.